grame-cncm/libmusicxml/src/oah/oahREADME.txt

     and a description.

-  - an oahHandler contains oahGroup's, each handled in a pair or .h/.cpp files, such as msrOah.h and msrOah.cpp, and a list of options prefixes.
+  - an oahHandler contains oahGroup's, each handled in a pair or .h/.cpp files, such as msrOah.h and msrOahGroup.cpp, and a list of options prefixes.

   - an oahGroup contains oahSubGroup's and an upLink to the containing oahHandler.